Travel guide

 4-5 days Mixed use, some video 3-5 GB

-Most tourists find 3 GB to be sufficient for a long weekend, especially if they rely on WiFi at their accommodation.
+Most tourists find 3 GB to be plenty for a long weekend, especially if they use Wi-Fi at their accommodation.
 If you're going to work remotely from Zurich or share your connection with a laptop, upgrade to a more generous or rechargeable plan.
-Save heavy streaming for hotel WiFi and use data for what you really need on the go.
+Save heavy streaming for hotel Wi-Fi and use data for what you really need when you're out and about.

-Although you search for "eSIM Zurich," what you buy is a Switzerland eSIM, and that works in your favor.
-With a single plan, you cover the city and any excursions throughout the country, without having to buy different cards for each Swiss destination.
+Although you search for "eSIM Zurich," what you're buying is an eSIM for Switzerland, and that works in your favor.
+With a single plan, you cover the city and any excursion within the country, without having to buy different cards for each Swiss destination.

-Think of a typical itinerary: you arrive in Zurich, spend two days in the city, escape to Lucerne, take a train to an alpine viewpoint, and perhaps visit Bern or Geneva.
-With a Switzerland eSIM, this entire route uses the same card and the same GB, with no changes needed when you move.
-Only if your plan includes crossing into Italy, France, or Germany from Switzerland would you consider a broader European option; in that case, compare with neighboring destinations like Milan, Munich, or Vienna to decide if a regional plan is worthwhile.
+Think of a typical itinerary: you arrive in Zurich, spend two days in the city, escape to Lucerne, take a train up to an alpine viewpoint, and perhaps visit Bern or Geneva.
+With a Switzerland eSIM, this entire route uses the same card and the same GBs, without changing anything as you move around.
+Only if your plan includes crossing into Italy, France, or Germany from Switzerland would you consider a broader European option that combines several countries in one plan.
 But if your getaway is only in Switzerland, the Switzerland eSIM is exactly what you need.

 Why avoid roaming in Switzerland

-Pay attention to an important detail: Switzerland is not part of the European Union, so the "roaming like at home" rate you enjoy in the EU does not apply here.
-Many Spanish operators charge for roaming in Switzerland at non-European destination prices, which can skyrocket to several euros per megabyte or per day.
+Be careful with an important detail: Switzerland is not part of the European Union, so the "roaming like at home" rate you enjoy in the EU does not apply here.
+Many Spanish operators charge roaming in Switzerland at the price of a non-European destination, which can skyrocket to several euros per megabyte or per day.

 This catches many people by surprise: you assume that, being geographically in Europe, roaming will be free, and it is not.
-A Switzerland eSIM avoids this shock because you pay a fixed and known price in advance, without surcharges for consumption.
-The difference compared to traditional roaming can be tens of euros in a weekend.
-To understand why, the guide on if there is roaming in Switzerland explains it in detail, and the comparison of eSIM versus roaming shows you the savings in numbers.
+A Switzerland eSIM avoids that scare because you pay a fixed, known price in advance, without surcharges for consumption.
+The difference compared to traditional roaming can be significant on a weekend.
+To understand why it varies so much depending on the country, the guide on what is data roaming explains it in detail, and the comparison of eSIM vs. roaming shows you why it's more worthwhile.

 How to install the eSIM before traveling

-Installing the eSIM takes a minute and it's best to do it at home with WiFi.
-You buy the Switzerland plan, receive a QR by email, scan it from your phone settings, and the eSIM is ready; you only activate the data when you land in Zurich.
+Installing the eSIM takes a minute and is best done at home with Wi-Fi.
+You buy the Switzerland plan, receive a QR by email, scan it from your phone settings, and set up the eSIM; you only activate data when you land in Zurich.

-The ideal order is: buy a few days before the trip, install the eSIM with your home WiFi, keep its data deactivated until you arrive, and turn it on when you land at Zurich airport.
-This way you don't spend anything on the way and you land connected.
-Remember to keep your Spanish SIM to receive calls and SMS from the bank, and use the eSIM only for data.
-If this is your first time with this type of card, the step-by-step guide on how to install an eSIM makes everything clear.
-With 24/7 Spanish support, if something doesn't add up, you have help in your language even from Switzerland.
+The ideal order is: purchase a few days before your trip, install the eSIM using your home Wi-Fi, keep its data deactivated until you arrive, and turn it on when you land at Zurich airport.
+This way, you don't spend anything along the way and you land connected.
+Remember to leave your Spanish SIM for receiving calls and bank SMS, and use the eSIM only for data.
+If it's your first time with this type of card, the step-by-step guide on how to install an eSIM makes everything clear.
+If something doesn't add up, you have support in Spanish even when you're already in Switzerland.

 No. Plans are sold by country, so for Zurich, you buy a Switzerland eSIM.
-This is an advantage: with the same card, you have coverage in the city, at the airport, and on any excursion throughout the rest of the country, without buying different cards.
+It's an advantage: with the same card, you have coverage in the city, at the airport, and on any excursion throughout the rest of the country, without buying different cards.

-Do I have internet as soon as I land at Zurich airport?
+Will I have internet as soon as I land at Zurich Airport?

 Yes.
-If you install the eSIM with WiFi before leaving home, you only need to activate data upon landing.
-You'll have a connection before collecting your luggage, ideal for buying a train ticket to the center or opening the map to your hotel.
+If you install the eSIM with Wi-Fi before leaving home, you only need to activate data upon landing.
+You'll have a connection before collecting your luggage, ideal for buying a train ticket to the city center or opening a map to your hotel.

 How many GB do I need for a weekend in Zurich?

-For 2-3 days with hotel WiFi, 1-3 GB is usually enough: maps, messaging, photos, and some social media.
-If you stay longer or share the connection with your laptop, upgrade to 5 GB or a rechargeable plan for peace of mind.
+For 2-3 days with Wi-Fi at the hotel, 1-3 GB is usually enough: maps, messaging, photos, and some social media.
+If you stay longer or share your connection with a laptop, upgrade to 5 GB or a rechargeable plan for peace of mind.

 Why is roaming in Switzerland so expensive?